chintu-cloud/java-springboot-project-/README.md

-# 🚀 Java Spring Boot + Streamlit Frontend Deployment with Docker & AWS ECR
+# 🚀 Java Spring Boot Backend + 🎨 Streamlit Frontend
+### 🐳 Deployment with Docker & ☁️ AWS ECR

 This guide walks you through setting up Docker, cloning the project, running backend & frontend containers, and finally pushing them to **AWS Elastic Container Registry (ECR)**.
 Every command is shown with the exact EC2 prompt for reproducibility.